Save mysql data in a separate directory

 That's not good!!!

-The problem is in the startup script.
+The problem lies in the startup script.

 # vi /etc/init.d/mysqld get_mysql_option mysqld datadir "/var/lib/mysql" ↓ get_mysql_option mysqld datadir "/path/to/datadir"